Greg Melville

 Greg Melville (born 1970) is a journalist and author.
 He graduated from Kenyon College in 1992 and Pennsylvania State University Graduate School of Communication in 1994.

 Writing career

 A former newspaper reporter, and editor at Sports Afield and Men’s Journal, he has written for such publications as Men’s Journal, National Geographic Adventure, The New York Times, Outside, Best Life, Parents, and Popular Science.
-He is author of the book on sustainability, Greasy Rider: Two dudes, one fry-oil-powered car, and a cross-country search for a greener future.
-The book recounts his cross-country trip in a diesel Mercedes station wagon powered by waste vegetable oil, and investigates the keys to a greener future that are already at-hand.
+Melville is author of the books Over My Dead Body: Unearthing the hidden history of America's cemeteries and Greasy Rider: Two dudes, one fry-oil-powered car, and a cross-country search for a greener future.
+Over My Dead Body is a travel and history book that tells America's modern story through its burial grounds.
+The environmental book Greasy Rider recounts Melville's cross-country trip in a diesel Mercedes station wagon powered by waste vegetable oil, and investigates the keys to a greener future that are already at-hand.
 The book inspired filmmakers J. J. Beck and Joey Carey to create a documentary of the same title.
 It was released in 2009 and featured Yoko Ono, Morgan Freeman, Rae Dawn Chong, and Noam Chomsky.

-His latest project is the book Over My Dead Body: Unearthing the Hidden History of America's Cemeteries.